-Before joining Exelon in 2008, Butler held leadership positions for eight years with the print, digital and supply chain solutions company RR Donnelley, including vice president of manufacturing, senior director of government affairs, and senior vice president of external affairs.
-Butler also managed RR Donnelley’s supplier diversity and government sales groups and served as president of RR Donnelley’s nonprofit foundation.
-Butler spent his early career with CILCORP (Central Illinois Light Co.), where he worked in government affairs, legal and operations.
+Before joining Exelon in 2008, Butler held senior leadership roles in external affairs as well as manufacturing with the print, digital and supply chain solutions company RR Donnelley.
+He spent his early career with CILCORP (Central Illinois Light Co.), where he held positions in government affairs, legal and strategy.

 Butler serves on the boards of several prominent Baltimore-based organizations including the Baltimore Community Foundation, University of Maryland School of Medicine’s Board of Visitors, Greater Baltimore Committee, Cal Ripken, Sr. Foundation, the Center Club and Caves Valley Golf Club.
 He is a past board chair of his alma mater, Bradley University.
 In addition, Butler serves on the boards of the ANNIKA Foundation; the Institute of International Education, a not-for-profit organization focused on advancing scholarship, promoting access to education, and building economies; and the Library of Congress’ James Madison Council.